kelvincheong/move-media-files/README.md

-## collection of powershell scripts
+# collection of powershell scripts
 random collection

-# move-media-files
+## move-media-files
 Project to move media files from a users' home drive (network share) to c:, removing the need for immense backup disks space.
 Also tries to remove some illegal videos.

+## search-markets
+Project to search FB Marketplace, Gumtree and eBay AU